thrackle-io/rules-engine/docs/userGuides/rules/TRANSACTION-SIZE-BY-RISK-SORE.md

 ## Create Function

-Adding a max-balance-by-access-level rule is done through the function:
+Adding a transaction-size-by-risk-score rule is done through the function:

 ```c
 function addTransactionLimitByRiskScore(